PURPOSES AND GOALS OF THE PHYSICS PROGRAM

-The Physics Department is an undergraduate degree-granting department, and is implementing a massive restructuring of its programs and activities.
-In addition to offering the newly installed four-track program for physics majors, the department also serves a large number of students from engineering, the sciences, pre-engineering and pre-medical programs, and other undergraduates seeking to satisfy core curriculum requirements.
-The department has fully equipped state-of-the-art laboratories, the Physics Learning Center (for undergraduates), and the Science Education Laboratory (for high school students and teachers) which provide technology-based learning environments.
+The Physics Program is an undergraduate program, working in conjunction with Texas Physics Coalition to enable it to grant Baccalaureate degrees in physics.
+The program serves a large number of students from engineering, the sciences, pre-engineering and pre-medical programs, and other undergraduates seeking to satisfy core curriculum requirements.
 The goal of the department is to provide students with an education and training in physics, supported by a strong foundation in the liberal arts curriculum, which will prepare them for advanced degrees and a variety of careers, such as in architecture, business, computer science, education, engineering, health, humanities, science, and technology disciplines.
 This goal is accomplished by establishing a firm foundation in the principles and methods of physics with an emphasis on original research that address real world issues.

 HONOR SOCIETIES, CLUBS, AND SERVICE ORGANIZATIONS: